roboogle/gtkmvc3/gtkmvco/docs/five_min/index.rst

 If communication is split into *unidirectional* with no return, crossing or branching flows, the application gets a more robust structure, with high locality and low dependencies.

+This is what |gtkmvc| helps you to obtain.